FIU Students on FIU Programs:

-- Your study abroad programs may run on academic calendars that are different from the FIU academic calendar.
+- Although your study abroad program may run on an academic calendar that is different from the FIU academic calendar.
 Please keep in mind that your financial aid will disburse in accordance with the FIU academic calendar.

-- If you are participating in a Summer study abroad program and you are planning to use some of your summer financial aid to help cover your expenses, please keep in mind that for most programs you will need to pay out of pocket for your program fees during the Spring semester and then wait for your Summer aid to disburse in order to receive any refund monies that are due to you for the Summer.
+- If you are participating in a summer study abroad program and you are planning to use some of your summer financial aid to help cover your expenses, please keep in mind that for most study abroad programs you will need to pay your program fee prior to the summer aid disbursement date.
+Students should plan accordingly to pay the program fee out-of-pocket and receive “reimbursement” once their summer aid is disbursed.

-- All study abroad programs are for credit.
-This means that your academic performance on the program may affect your eligibility to receive financial aid as you are required to make the same academic progress as you would if you were to be enrolled in regular FIU courses.
+- All study abroad programs are for academic credit.
+This means that your academic performance on the program may affect your eligibility to receive financial aid in future semesters.

-- If you have already been accepted to participate in a study abroad program and you need assistance or have questions regarding your financial aid, please contact our office immediately at (305) 348-1913 or firstname.lastname@example.org and we will work directly with financial aid to assist you with this matter.
+- If you have already been accepted to participate in a study abroad program and you need assistance or have questions regarding your financial aid, please contact our office at (305) 348-1913 or email@example.com.

 - You must schedule an appointment to meet with an advisor in the Office of Study Abroad to discuss your study abroad plans and to initiate an approval process for your program.

 - Depending on your study abroad program, your aid may or may not travel with you.

 - If you are receiving an institutional scholarship (FIU scholarship) and you plan to participate in a semester or academic year program through another institution, you may lose your institutional scholarship eligibility.